Contents: Damage from acid rain and industrial…⇓ Damage from bird droppings, insects…⇓ Stains after water drops dry ⇓ Paint chips ⇓

-However, if you do not properly care for the body during the operation of the car, then aggressive environmental factors can weaken the protective properties of the paintwork.
+However, if the body is not properly maintained during vehicle operation, aggressive environmental factors can weaken the protective properties of the paintwork.

-Below are some examples of possible damage to the paintwork of the body and measures to prevent them.
+Below are some examples of possible damage to the paintwork of the car body and measures to prevent it.

 Damage from acid rain and industrial pollution